nlhuykhang/nlhuykhang.github.io/_posts/2017-7-11-load-balancing-log.md

 ---

 ## What?
-A(? or many) reverse proxy server sit in front of all application servers. (mostly) Responsible for directing request/response between client and server.
+A(or many?) reverse proxy server sit in front of all application servers. (mostly) Responsible for directing request/response between client and server.

 ## Why?
-To scale application horizontally
+To scale application horizontally, improve system availability (failover)

 ## Players?
 Nginx, HAproxy, ...